stanobi/streaem-product-manager/README.md

-├──── /test                                         -> contains all test classes ├── /target                                         -> contains auto generated files ├── .gitignore                                      -> contains all files and folder that shouldn't be pushed to git ├── pom.xml                                         -> file used to manage dependencies ├── Dockerfile                                      -> this is used to generate docker image ├── settings.xml                                    -> maven .m2 settings xml file used while building a docker image ├── system.properties                               -> heroku config file instructing heroku on the java version to be used.
+├──── /test                                         -> contains all test classes ├── /target                                         -> contains auto generated files ├── .gitignore                                      -> contains all files and folder that shouldn't be pushed to git ├── pom.xml                                         -> file used to manage dependencies
+├── system.properties                               -> heroku config file instructing heroku on the java version to be used.
 └── README.md                                       -> application structure description and startup/setup guide